RKLVV/WhatCalendarWeek/README.md

 Setup
 -----
 0) Trouble figuring out what calendar week it is?
 Then, this is the app for you.
 1) .NET6.0 runtime is a pre-requirement.
-(If required, please install the included 'windowsdesktop-runtime-6.0.3-win-x64.exe')
+(If missing, the application prompts you to install it and takes you to the MS website)
 2) Launch the 'WhatCalendarWeek.exe' application.
 3) Enjoy!